Where To Stay In Dublin for a First Time Trip: 6 Luxury Hotels Reviewed

 Perfect for: Couples, hen/stag parties or short trips to the city where you want to be close to all the bars and popular tourist sites.
 One to avoid booking for your granny though!

-Read my full review, here.
+Read my full review of the Temple Bar Hotel here.

 Where To Stay In Dublin, 6 luxury hotels in dublin